johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 Some force will be required to break the dots of glue that hold the retaining ring in place.
 The focus comes set at infinity.
 Counter clock wise moves the focus closer.
-I adjusted the focus to about 8 inches.
+I adjusted the focus to about 4 inches.
+This is because you will be using the camera to take pictures QR-Codes on your phone which will be held by a device about 4 inches from your camera.
-It might be good to put a dot of super glue on the retaining ring when finished adjusting the focus.
+It might be good to put a tiny dot of super glue on the retaining ring when finished adjusting the focus.
 This whole process is best done before putting the camera in it's housing.
 To see what is possible with raspistill execute `raspistill --help`

 Install zbarcam.
 This is the program that decodes QR code.
+Run the following command in the pi's terminal window one at a time.
+`sudo apt-get update`
 `sudo apt-get install zbar-tools`

 Download and compile "crikey.
 This takes output from the zbarcam and pipes it to the active input control.
 `sudo apt-get install libx11-dev x11proto-xext-dev libxt-dev libxtst-dev`
 `wget http://www.shallowsky.com/software/crikey/crikey-0.8.3.tar.gz`
 `tar -xzf crikey-0.8.3.tar.gz`